justinmelnick/justinmelnick.github.io/_pages/about.md

 I write on international politics and political economy.
 I am particularly interested in the interdependence between domestic politics and international cooperation, and primarily leverage game-theoretic tools and quantitative methods to explore these entanglements.

-My current research falls into three broad programs:
+My current research falls into two broad programs:
 1. the political economy of climate change policy;
-2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements;
+2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements.
-3. the political economy of corruption and violence.

 My work has been published in the _Journal of Conflict Resolution._